 WE ACCOMPANY ALL VIEWINGS

 We always accompany potential tenants on a viewing so we can get a feel for what they’d be like as tenants.
-After 32 years in the business Alison our lettings manager has developed quite a ‘nose’ for the good ones – and the not-so-good ones!
+After 37 years in the business Alison our partner overseeeing lettings has developed quite a ‘nose’ for the good ones – and the not-so-good ones!

 KNOWHOW WITH THE VETTING PROCESS

-Some agents, without the proper infrastructure, outsource their referencing to third parties.
-But this can often lead to a ‘computer says no’ situation, rejecting perfectly good applicants.
-Yet because we ‘vet’ people in-house, we’re able to apply some human intelligence and experience to the situation, providing a more rounded view of an applicant’s suitability for your property.
+Some agents outsource their referencing to third parties.
+This can often lead to a ‘computer says no’ situation, rejecting perfectly good applicants.
+Because we ‘vet’ people in-house, we’re able to apply some human intelligence and experience to the situation, providing a more rounded view of an applicant’s suitability for your property.

 That’s not to say that we don’t apply stringent criteria; in fact for all applicants we try to obtain:

 - a credit and bankruptcy check to verify the tenant’s payment history